How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 • Difficulty maintaining sleep in the second half of the night

-Why Sedation Fails to Restore the Nervous System
+Why Alcohol-Induced Sedation Does Not Restore the Nervous System

 Rapid eye movement (REM) sleep plays a central role in memory consolidation, emotional processing, learning, and stress resilience.
 Adequate REM sleep allows the brain to integrate information, regulate mood, and recalibrate stress responses following daily cognitive and emotional demands.
 (5)